EvaResto Premium -'65 Early Front Air Kit install Guide

 Refit your (optional, but recommended) steering damper using the standard eye in the track rod end, and the mount on the beam.

 Greasing the beam.
 Using a grease gun, pack each corner of the beam with grease through the Nipples.
 The beam features an OE-style grease cavity, and will take around the same amount of grease as a stock unit.
-Use a good-quality LM2 grease and pump it in until some either seeps out of the grease seals, or the resistance goes up in your grease gun (it gets harder to pump).
+Use a good-quality LM2 grease and pump it in until the resistance increases in your grease gun (it gets harder to pump).
 Stop immediately if the grease gets harder to pump - the job is done!

 Wipe off any excess and move on to the next step.